-The treasurer must act as the first and primary tier of financial checks and balances and is responsible for the proper disbursement of church funds – both restricted and unrestricted within policies established by the Charities Commission, the Church of England and the PCC.
+The treasurer must act as the first and primary tier of financial checks and balances and is responsible for the proper disbursement of church funds, both restricted and unrestricted within policies established by the Charities Commission, the Church of England and the PCC.

 The majority of parish treasurers are volunteers, although it is perfectly acceptable to have a paid treasurer.
 Paid treasurers cannot be a member of the PCC though, as charity trustees are not usually allowed to be paid by the charity.

 Parish treasurers do not need to be accountants.
-However, they should be reasonable financially competent with the ability to maintain basic accounts and explain financial issues clearly, both within the PCC and to the general church membership
+However, they should be reasonably financially competent with the ability to maintain basic accounts and explain financial issues clearly, both within the PCC and to the general church membership

 The basic role of the treasurer is to:

 - Ensure received income is recorded and banked